chethiya44/boiler-plate-openai-vuejs-example/README.md

 1.Please get the open-ai api key (https://platform.openai.com)

-2.Replace your api key in the Helloworld  component file in apiEndpoint
+2.Replace your api key in the Helloworld  component file in apiKey

 ## Project Setup